schovi/create-chrome-extension/README.md

 ## How to build extension

 1. run `gulp -p`
-2. It will compile scripts, styles and other assets into build/
+2. It will compile scripts, styles and other assets into release/build/
+3. It will make chrome extension into release/build.crx with certificate release/build.pem

 ## TODO